 The Board met ten times during the year to consider these matters.
-Further details are provided in the Directors' Report on page 17.
-The Board is supported by the Audit, Remuneration and Nomination Committees, details of which, together with attendance records, can also be found on page 17.
+Further details are provided in the Directors' Report The Board is supported by the Audit, Remuneration and Nomination Committees/

 The Board currently consists of the Executive Chairman (Patrick Cheetham), a senior non-executive director (David Swan) and one further non-executive director (Roger Murphy).
 The current Board's preference is that independent non-executive directors comprise the majority of Board members.
 Mr Patrick Cheetham is currently the Chairman and Chief Executive.
 Mr Cheetham has a service contract as Chairman of the Company and his services as Chief Executive are provided to the Company at cost through a Management Services Agreement with Tertiary Minerals plc, in which he is a shareholder and where he is also employed as Chairman.
 Currently Mr. Cheetham dedicates over 79% of his working time to the Company.
 The combined role of Chairman and Chief Executive results in cost savings and is considered acceptable whilst there is a majority of independent directors on the Board and having regard to the fact that the Company is not yet revenue generating.